⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Digital Media

-Subscription services for creative and document solutions like Creative Cloud and Document Cloud.
+Subscriptions for creative and document software like Photoshop and Acrobat.

 Digital Experience

-Integrated platform and solutions for customer experience management, analytics, and commerce.
+Integrated platform for marketing, analytics, and customer experience management.

 🎯 WHY THIS MATTERS